RedBloodCell1/neetcode/README.md

 # Day 28:

 - Did 1 daily leetcode problem.
 Im gonna continue studying tomorrow.
 I have been stressed lately but I realize something important.
 I have been studying everyday doing 1 problem everyday.
 Yet what I feel is, I am always coping and I feel like I didn't have time to study meanwhile I know that I have a lot of time for it.
 But if I really think about it, I am improving each day and I always keep my promise.
 It just doesn't seem enough.
 Like I havent even start with the web dev thingies and its stressing me out but i know i shouldn't.
 It's just, I know that I can do better than this, so the best thing is, I will just do as I want.
 If I wanna study then I will.
 Cause I believe myself that Me myself know better about the importance of studying.
 See you tomorrow

+# Day 29:

+- Well well, Its ben SUCH A LONG TIME.
+Well i still (kinda) keep my promise of doing a problem each day, just theres always a day skipped and i do 2 the next day.
+WEll heres a lot of leetcode update solved.
+And theres even more that i just worked on my other laptop.
+But yeah.
+I will still do leetcode and finish neetcode.
+Just i wanna get better skill for work and i think my DSA is bareable to pass an interview (Not hard one i guess).
+I will be studying at my own pace (I always try to keep a good pace and to tell you the truth nowadays its not quite good).
+See you tomorrow